 - 10 garlic cloves

 - 1 2-inch piece of ginger, peeled and sliced

 - 1/4 c. chopped cilantro stems

 - 2 tbsp. coconut oil (or cooking oil of your choice)

-- 2 14-ounce cans of unsweetened coconut milk (Chaokoh Brand works best in my opinion)
+- 2 14-ounce cans of unsweetened coconut milk (Chaokoh is my favorite)

 - 2 cups chicken broth

 - 2 lb. skinless, boneless chicken thighs, halved lengthwise

 - 3 tbsp. or more of fish sauce